-Alaskan Malamute in an Apartment: Can They Adapt?
+Alaskan Malamute in an Apartment

 Apartment Suitability Score

-Can a Alaskan Malamute live in an apartment?
+Can an Alaskan Malamute live in an apartment?
 This is a challenging combination — high energy and large size mean your Alaskan Malamute will need extensive daily exercise outside the apartment.
 Not ideal but possible with dedicated effort.

 Space Requirements